MetaMask/metamask-docs/03_API_Reference/06_Signing_Data/00_Introduction.md

 To avoid compatibility issues between clients, we recommend using the hard-versioned method names `signTypedData_v1` and `signTypedData_v3`.
 The missing `v2` represents an intermediary design that was implemented by the Cipher browser, so that we have room to implement it if there is ever enough developer demand for it.

-In the future, it may help to have method names include a hash of their exact proposal, since in a decentralized ecosystem, there is no absolute source of truth of wha ta given name should map to.
+In the future, it may help to have method names include a hash of their exact proposal, since in a decentralized ecosystem, there is no absolute source of truth of what a given name should map to.
 Instead, we are forced to invent new patterns of collaboration, where we can drive forward and innovate, while simultaneously avoiding creating a brittle ecosystem by changing our meanings out from under the words.

 I hope this has been a useful introduction to the history of our signing methods!